 Through routine check-ups, primary care can identify and treat conditions early.
 As a result, adults in the U.S. who have a PCP are 19% less likely to die prematurely than those who only see specialists for their care.[i]

-Moreover, people who receive primary care spend 33% less on healthcare than people who only see specialists – in particular, by reducing the need for emergency room care, where costs at least four times as much other outpatient settings.
-The role of primary care is becoming increasingly important to achieve cost and population health metrics within the shift to value-based care models.
+Moreover, people who receive primary care spend 33% less on healthcare than those who only see specialists – mainly by reducing the need for emergency room care, which costs at least four times as much in other outpatient settings.
+The role of primary care is becoming increasingly essential to achieving cost and population health metrics within the shift to value-based care models.

 The challenge ahead

-PCPs are challenged to ensure that patients get the right care, in the right setting, by the most appropriate provider, and in a manner consistent with the patient’s desires and values.
-Complicating this already difficult task, an estimated 209,000 PCPs are caring for a population that is fast approaching 325 million.
+PCPs are challenged to ensure that patients get the proper care, in the right setting, by the most appropriate provider, and in a manner consistent with the patient’s desires and values.
+Complicating this already difficult task, an estimated 209,000 PCPs are caring for a population fast approaching 325 million.

 Not surprisingly, PCPs have gradually increased the volume of cases referred to specialist care.
 The number of specialist referrals has more than doubled in the United States since 1999.[v]
-This increase in referrals has not come without increasing challenges for both the PCP and specialists.
+This referral increase has not come without increasing challenges for the PCP and specialists.

-Furthermore, long delays for PCPs to receive the results from specialist referrals greatly decrease the chances that the PCP can optimize the patients’ care or gain knowledge from each referral to treat similar cases in the future.
-The average wait time within 5 specialty areas within top 15 major metropolitan areas was over 3 weeks.
+Furthermore, long delays for PCPs to receive the results from specialist referrals significantly decrease the chances that the PCP can optimize the patient’s care or gain knowledge from each referral to treat similar cases.
+The average wait time within five specialty areas within the top 15 major metropolitan areas was over three weeks.

 Within several specialties, wait times for appointments reached up to a year.[vi]
-Most importantly, these referral issues may delay necessary care for patients and decrease their satisfaction with the care process.
+Most importantly, these referral issues may delay necessary patient care and decrease their satisfaction with the care process.

 Lastly, over-stressed PCPs and systemic issues with referrals aside, a looming specialist doctor shortage will further encumber patient care.
 At a time when the US is faced with a highly co-morbid and aging population, the country is also projecting a deficit of 95,000 specialty physicians by 2025.[vii]

-Creating the “super PCP” with resources to solve specialist doctor shortage
+Creating the “super PCP” with resources to solve the specialist doctor shortage

 An e-consult is a simple process for primary care physicians and patients.